Modeling of simple bandpass filters: bandwidth broadening of Josephson parametric devices due to non-Markovian coupling to dressed transmission-line modes: Non-Markovian analysis for frequency-dependent coupling

 \subsection{Self-energy}

-As we can see from \Eqs{eq:As_wdependent_general} and \eqref{eq:inputoutput_frequencydependent}, the self-energy characterizes the response of the system of interest to external probes.
+As we can see from \Eqs{eq:As_wdependent_general} and \eqref{eq:inputoutput_frequencydependent}, the self-energy characterizes the response of the system of interest to an input from the TL at detuning $\Delta$.
 It is related to the damping of the system due to the environment, and plays a key role in the understanding of the open system dynamics beyond the Markov approximation.

+The imaginary part of the self-energy, $\im \Sigma_E(\Delta)$, quantifies the coupling contribution to the effective damping rate of the system.
+In the limit $\epsilon \to 0$, the imaginary part of \Eq{eq:def_selfenergy} evaluates to

+The real part of the self-energy, $\re \Sigma_E(\Delta)$, in general needs to be evaluated by performing the nontrivial integration in \Eq{eq:def_selfenergy}.
 In this section, we compute the self-energy for the two coupling circuits discussed in Sec.~\ref{sec:summary_seriesLC_andfilter}, namely series-$\sLC$ and the simple ladder filter, with further analytical details given in App.~\ref{app:selfenergy_variouscouplings}.